dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Generally it has to do with the following:

-* A. Communication between departments on a need to know basis.
+* A. Communication on a need to know basis.
 * B. Master - slave relationships when they collaborate internally and externally
 * C. Excellence intolerance.
 * D. Cultural baggage to a supposedly international environment - projection of class mentality and other behaviours.